 Josh Christie is the VP of Marketing & Recruiting at D&L Transport

 We’ve found Stephen Covey’s book The 7 Habits of Highly Effective People® to offer sound career and life advice.
-With that fantastic book as our inspiration, and based on our experience as freight agents and a top broker, we’ve captured what we feel are the seven habits that make for highly effective freight agents.
+With that fantastic book as our inspiration, and based on our experience as freight agents and a top broker in the industry, we’ve captured what we feel are the seven habits that make for highly effective freight agents.

 1 — Goal Setting

 There’s an old saying, “if you don’t know where you’re going, any road will get you there.”
 We’re also partial to Yogi Berra’s version, “if you don’t know where you’re going, you’ll end up someplace else.”

 Both are undoubtedly true in their own ways.
 It’s critical to set your goals and review them often to determine your progress.
 Just the act of setting goals will move you closer to achieving them.
 Not only that, but you’ll consciously and even subconsciously make decisions that help you achieve your goals.
 But step one is to set those goals.

 Your goals don’t need to be sophisticated, but they should be time-based and ideally have some measure to help you objectively gauge your progress.
 Examples include monthly sales targets, adding critical staff members, or gross profit.

 Hand-in-glove with goal setting is planning.
 Once you have your goals in place, it’s then possible to make plans to achieve them.
 Your plan doesn’t need to be multiple pages with graphs and charts.
 But it does need to set timelines for actions you’ll need to take and what milestones you want to hit.

 One example is assessing your current freight broker arrangements to determine if you’re in the best relationship.
 That, in turn, can help you map out the following steps to improve things and align with your overall goals.
 See our blog, What to Look for in a Freight Agency Program, for more insight on that possible step.